doccatdev/IoT-Earthquake-Alert-/README.md

 # IoT-Earthquake-Alert-
-This project is created for Business Intelligence Couse
+This project is created for Business Intelligence Course

 ### Parts used/needed to make this project
 - EPS8266